How to Eat a Wild Rose: Roses for Food and Medicine

 1/2 cup white sugar

 Brush egg white on both sides of each rose petal and dip in sugar until the petal is well covered.
 Place on a baking sheet lined with parchment paper.
 Allow it to harden by air drying.
 Serve as a garnish on cakes.
 The petals of Violets and pansies can also be candied this way.

 In the Fall harvest rosehips from the same wild rose bushes.
 If you only took 1/3rd of the flower petals, the remaining flowers will attract bees to the bush and there should be lots of rosehips to harvest in the Fall.
 Wait until after at least one hard frost before harvesting the rosehips.

 Rose hips are one of the highest sources of vitamin C. Harvest the hips and use them immediately to make rose hip syrup, an elixir recommended during WWII, to keep the British Children healthy.
 Use it as a vitamin, 1 tsp. a day per child.
 Or dry them and use them infused as herbal tea.
 The tea is very lemony tasting and is good with honey.
 For more on the uses of rose hips see my article.

 Back to you:

 This is not an exhaustive list of the uses of roses.
-But I hope, if you read this article this far, you have a much higher appreciation for the wild roses that you have already growing around you.
+I hope, after reading this article, you have a much higher appreciation for the wild roses that you have growing around you.
 What uses have you made of the wild rose?